DL-Instant is a fast rendering software of daylight ambiances

 Output directory -

-When computes have started, the exported geometry and files will be
+When computation has started, the exported geometry and files will be

 placed under the sub-folder named 'dls_output'.